Jelmerrr/DeepDive-SFX-Manipulation/README.md

-# DeepDive-SFX-Manipulation
+# Sound effect manipulation using FMOD.

-A small showcase about the posible ways to manipulate a single sound file to achieve different feelings.
+A small showcase about the posible ways to manipulate a single sound file to achieve different feelings and how to implement these effects in FMOD.
 This prototype highlights different effects that are commonly used to enhance a sound and make it fit more for any given scenario.

 ### How to use:
 This Unity project is a short showcase about use cases related to the manipulation of a single sound effect.